Tag Archives: Dave Bloomquist

 “That’s too bad.”

 “I love living here, but it drives me crazy at night,” she said.
-Her name was Nancy, and she was studying art.
+Her name was Nancy and she was studying art.
 She wanted to be a teacher.
 “The junkies sit right here on this ledge and party all night long.
-They never see anything happening.”
+They never see anything happening, like my cars being stolen.”
+The dopeheads didn’t have the smarts to steal cars.
+The making off happened when bad guys came down Cedar Rd. looking for easy pickings.

-I moved in over the course of one day, since I didn’t have much other than my clothes bedsheets kitchen dishes utensils pots and pans schoolbooks and a dining room table and chairs my parents bought for me.
-I lived on pancakes pasta and peanut butter.
+I moved in over the course of one day, since I didn’t have much other than my clothes, bedsheets, kitchen dishes, utensils, pots and pans, schoolbooks, and a dining room table and chairs my parents bought for me.
+I lived on pancakes, pasta, and peanut butter.
 The apartment wasn’t furnished, but whoever had left in a hurry left a queen bed, a dresser, and a livable sofa.

-A man by the name of Bob Flood, who lived on the same second floor, but in the front, not the back like me, helped me carry the table and chairs up.
+A man by the name of Bob Flood, who lived on the same second floor like me, but in the front, not the back like me, helped me carry the table and chairs up.
 He was dressed in denim, wore a denim cap, making him look like a railroad engineer, had a little shaggy beard and bright eyes, and was on the rangy side.
-He walked in a purposeful way, like an older man, even though he was only twenty-or-so years older than me.
+He walked in a purposeful way, like an older man, even though he wasn’t an old man.
+Everybody called him Mr. Flood.

 “What kind of people live here?”
 I asked him.